Sounds & Calls

 Female muntjacs (does) often call to attract males (bucks) when they are in season.
 They often stand in one place for some time barking repeatedly.
 Muntjacs also make a similar barking call when they sense danger.

-SD452a This first sample is an example of the typical loud advertising call of the Common Muntjac or Barking Deer.
+SD452a This audio sample is an example of the typical loud advertising call of the Common Muntjac or Barking Deer.
 Recorded in Thungyai Wildlife Sanctuary, Thailand.